State Housing Programs

 - State Housing Initiative Partnership (SHIP) Program

 Funds are used as incentives to produce and/or preserve affordable home ownership and multifamily rental housing.
 Jurisdictions must establish a Local Housing Assistance Plan (LHAP) that provides strategies to meet the affordable housing needs of their community.
-There will be no new allocation of funding for the 2012-2013 Fiscal Year since the State of Florida has not funded the SHIP program.

 - Weatherization Assistance Program (WAP)